 XO Flo Menstrual Cup Cons

-- Very long, which makes it unsuitable for anyone with a low, or even medium height cervix
+- Very long, which makes it unsuitable for anyone with a low cervix.
+The stem can be trimmed though.

 - Can be quite difficult to remove because it has some serious suction power

-- During your cycle, wash your cup with mild soap and water (you can also use something lik the DivaWash)
+- During your cycle, wash your cup with mild soap and water (you can also use something like the DivaWash)

 - Be sure to store your cup in the cloth bag that came with it between cycles.
 NEVER store it in an airtight container.